OISF/suricata/doc/userguide/devguide/extending/app-layer/transactions.rst

 This is controlled by implementing progress states.
 In Suricata, those will be enums that are incremented as the parsing progresses.
 A state will start at 0.
 The higher its value, the closer the transaction would be to completion.
-Due to how the engine tracks detection accross states, there is an upper limit of 48 to the state progress (it must be < 48).
+Due to how the engine tracks detection across states, there is an upper limit of 48 to the state progress (it must be < 48).

 The engine interacts with transactions' state using a set of callbacks the parser registers.
 State is defined per flow direction (``STREAM_TOSERVER`` / ``STREAM_TOCLIENT``).